Introduction to Roof Flashing Repair

 Before any repairs, clean the area around the flashing using a wire brush to remove dirt, rust, or old sealants.
 Inspect for signs of cracks, corrosion, or damage.

 For minor cracks or gaps, apply a high-quality roofing sealant designed for metal flashing.
 Use a caulking gun to fill cracks and prevent water seepage.
+For more on patching techniques, see our guide to patching leaky roofs.

 If flashing is severely damaged, replace it entirely.
 Remove old flashing, clean the area, cut new flashing to fit, and secure it with roofing nails or screws.
 Ensure the new flashing overlaps existing materials by a few inches.